 I am half way between two wetsuit sizes.
 What should I do?

 Assuming you are fairly close to race weight then the best thing to do is go of weight as the priority sizing guide and always size up.
-It may also be worth giving our expert customer support team a call on 704 380 4968.
+Please contact customer services.

 I choose the correct size for my height and weight, so why is my wetsuit very tight when I try it on?

 Wetsuits and very tight fitting when brand new and dry.
 Try swimming in your wetsuit a couple times and it should loosen off a little.
 Also make sure that the ends of the arms and legs sit 2" above the wrist and ankle to ensure the neoprene is not too stretched out.
 If you still feel it does not fit then refer to our returns page and exchange for the next size up.

 What is the inseam on the tri shorts?